-New Germany provides a cleanup day for city residents each spring and fall at the city shed on Carver County Road 33 (State Ave.
+New Germany provides a cleanup day for city residents each spring in May at the city shed on Carver County Road 33 (State Ave.
 North).
 A small disposal fee applies for some items.

 The compost site is open from April-November and is for leaves, lawn clippings, and garden waste.
 It is located at the city shed.
 Christmas trees are also recycled at the Mayer site.